Kuberwastaken/ATHENA/JOURNAL.md

 - Various ReSpeaker implementations
 - Custom Raspberry Pi voice assistant builds

-Key takeaways from this research:
+Main observations:
 - Wake word detection is a significant challenge for reliability
 - Microphone array quality dramatically affects voice recognition accuracy
 - Audio output quality is often overlooked but crucial for user experience
 - Local AI processing requires careful optimization for the hardware

-Next, I drafted a preliminary bill of materials and started sketching some initial designs for the hardware layout.
+Next, I drafted a preliminary BOM and started sketching some initial designs for the hardware layout.
 I'm particularly excited about incorporating a 6-mic array for superior voice detection and designing a custom case with proper acoustic properties.

-For the software stack, I'm planning to use a combination of:
-- Local wake word detection (likely Porcupine or a custom solution)
-- A local language model for basic commands
-- Cloud fallback for more complex queries (with user permission)
+a lot of it was setting up this fancy repo

 **Total time spent: 3h**

-# May 23rd, 2025: Component Research

-*Note: This is a placeholder for your next journal entry.
-As you progress, add real entries with your actual work, challenges, and accomplishments.*

-**Total time spent: Xh**